 First off, my license to comment:

 I had Husband Mike take this photo about 5 years ago, just before I chopped that mane.
 It was meant to commemorate the long hair, but I had to let one of my back tattoos in on the fun.
-I also have a small blue crescent moon on my right shoulder, and you’ve seen my ankle.
+I also have a small blue crescent moon on my right shoulder, and one on my ankle.
 I have never tired of or regretted any of these three beauts for a single day.
 It is possible that this puts me in the minority.

 I got each of these tattoos at an important turning point in my life.
 The symbols themselves are deeply important to me, but, interestingly, are not themselves tied to the events which prompted my trips to the Ink Lab and Sacred Rose.
 I wanted to commemorate my own growth and change, and I did so by taking symbols from my insides and transferring them permanently to my outsides.
 And, in each case, it was just the right thing to do.